Sexual Abuse Lawyer in Aurora

 Do I need a criminal conviction to file a civil sexual abuse lawsuit?

 No. A civil case does not require a criminal conviction.
-You only need to show that it’s more likely than not that the abuse occurred – a lower burden of proof than in criminal court.
+Civil cases are separate from criminal cases.
+In criminal cases, the state prosecutes the accused and must prove guilt beyond a reasonable doubt, often resulting in criminal charges.
+In contrast, a civil case allows victims to seek compensation for damages, and you only need to show that it’s more likely than not that the abuse occurred – a lower burden of proof than in criminal court.
+Criminal charges are not required to file a civil claim.

 How long does a civil sexual abuse case usually take?

 Some cases settle within months, while others take a year or longer.
-It depends on the facts, how the other side responds, and whether the case goes to trial.
-We’ll keep you informed at every stage.
+The length of your legal journey can vary depending on the facts, how the other side responds, and whether the case goes to trial.
+Our experienced attorneys are here to guide you through every step of this process, ensuring you have knowledgeable support and clear communication at every stage.

 Can I file anonymously?

 In many cases, yes.
 Colorado courts may allow survivors to file as “Jane Doe” or “John Doe” to protect their privacy.
+Filing anonymously helps create a safe environment and protects the well-being of survivors by reducing the risk of exposure and supporting their emotional recovery.
 We can help you determine if this option applies to your case.

 Legal Help for Sexual Abuse Victims Starts Here

 We’ve built a team that knows how to protect your privacy while building a case that stands up in court.
-From confidential interviews to evidence collection to trial prep, we’re by your side.
+From confidential interviews to gathering evidence and working with responsible parties, to trial prep, we’re by your side.

 We will also work closely with medical professionals, trauma-informed counselors, and investigators who understand how to support abuse survivors.
 This network allows us to gather strong evidence while respecting your boundaries.